dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/model-query-history.md

     <Expandable alt_header="For BigQuery">

     This feature uses the metadata from the `INFORMATION_SCHEMA.JOBS` view in BigQuery.
-To access this, the user configured for your production environment must have the following [IAM roles](https://cloud.google.com/bigquery/docs/access-control) for your Bigquery project:
+To access this, the user configured for your production environment must have the following [IAM roles](https://cloud.google.com/bigquery/docs/access-control) for your BigQuery project:

     - `roles/bigquery.resourceViewer`
     - `roles/bigquery.jobs.create`